blakelymayhall/odin-todo/README.md

     - Clear data

 Quality:
+- Issue with making a second todo - form validation
+    - Think its because you are adding additional event listners. move to main.js
 - Move the form event listeners to the main.js script with the document.eventlistener strategy
 - Enforce unable to make new category if exceed numbr of images/colors
 - Fix name v. title in todo and category uses